pjreddie/vision-hw4/README.md

 ### 2.3.2 Question ###

 Using the same activation, find the best (power of 10) learning rate for your model.
-What is the training error and testing error?
+What is the training accuracy and testing accuracy?

 ### 2.3.3 Question ###